IntegerAlex/flexhostmail/README.md

 ## Project Purpose

 This Node.js project provides a system for secure email OTP (One-Time Password) generation, sending, and verification.
 It is designed for demonstration and learning purposes.
-However, it's essential to note that a robust security review is necessary before considering it for production use.
+It uses Fastify over Express :  To focus on speed and efficiency, Fastify is optimized to handle a high volume of requests, making it an ideal choice for performance-critical applications where response time is a key factor.

 ## Features